Ping Tom: Businesses

 Chinese Trading Company and Chinese Noodle Company were founded by Tom Y. Chan.
 The other companies were acquired by the Tom family later.

-After his older brother, Chung, died of a heart attack in 1980, Mr. Tom became president of all of the above companies.
+After his older brother, Chung, died of a heart attack in 1980, Tom became president of all of the above companies.
 His sisters, Helene, Eunice, and Mary also worked for the family business, as did his nephews, Jan Wong (Eunice's son) and Chip Tom (Chung's son).